Optimizely Alternatives

 Is Optimizely actually $36K minimum?

 Web Experimentation entry-level annual contracts typically start in that range, varying by traffic and feature scope.
 For organizations running serious experimentation at high volume, the price can be honest.
-For teams running fewer than 50 experiments per year, the alternatives below cover the same job at far lower cost.
+For teams running fewer than fifty experiments per year, the alternatives below cover the same job at a fraction of the cost.

 Can I migrate Optimizely experiments to another tool?

 Active experiment results stay in Optimizely's reporting; the experiment configuration (variants, traffic allocation, targeting rules) needs to be recreated in the new tool.
-Plan 1-3 days of migration work per active experiment, depending on complexity.
+Plan one to three days of migration work per active experiment, depending on complexity.

 Is GrowthBook self-host actually free?

 Yes, fully.
 GrowthBook is open source under MIT license with no usage caps or feature gates on self-host.
-The Cloud Pro tier at $20/seat is the same product hosted by GrowthBook with SLA and support; many teams self-host successfully.
+The Cloud Pro tier at $40 per seat is the same product hosted by GrowthBook with SLA, support, and managed warehouse storage; many teams self-host successfully on their own infrastructure.

 What is CUPED?

 Controlled-Using-Pre-Experiment-Data variance reduction is a statistical method that uses pre-experiment user data to reduce variance in metrics, which means experiments reach significance with smaller sample sizes (or shorter durations).
-Statsig and PostHog implement CUPED; Optimizely Enterprise has equivalent methods.
+Statsig, GrowthBook, and PostHog implement CUPED; Optimizely Enterprise has equivalent methods.

 Should I run experimentation and analytics in the same tool?